-Bowater v North West London NHS Trust - the Court of Appeal said that a nurse had been unfairly dismissed following an incident in which she attempted to restrain a patient and then made a lewd comment about him.
-It said that although the comment had been inappropriate, it had not been made in public and the patient had not been aware of it.
-Nor had the doctor or charge nurse reported her behaviour.
+Employment law claim: Ms Bowater, a nurse, was dismissed following an incident in which she tried to restrain a patient and then made a lewd comment about him.
+Charlotte took the case to the Court of Appeal which ruled that Ms Bowater had been unfairly dismissed.
+The Court said that although the comment had been inappropriate, it had not been made in public and the patient had not been aware of it, nor had the doctor or charge nurse reported her behaviour.

-Mandy Garrett v Lidl Limited - the Employment Appeal Tribunal held in this disability discrimination claim that when considering harassment, it is important to consider the effect on the alleged victim irrespective of the motive.
-They also stated that a move to a different store could amount to a reasonable adjustment.
+Disability discrimination claim: Mandy Garrett was employed by Lidl Limited and alleged disability discrimination.
+Charlotte took her case to the Employment Appeal Tribunal which held that, when considering harassment, it is important to consider the effect on the alleged victim, irrespective of the motive.

-Jenkins v Heathrow Express Operating Company - this decision by the Employment Appeal Tribunal held that the tribunal was not entitled to make its own independent assessment of the medical evidence and it had substituted its own view as to the fitness of the employee for that of the employer.
+Employment law claim: In Jenkins v Heathrow Express Operating Company , a decision by the Employment Appeal Tribunal held that the tribunal was not entitled to make its own independent assessment of the medical evidence, and that it had substituted its own view as to the fitness of the employee for that of the employer.
+Read the full story.

-Charlotte has been a member of the Employment Lawyers Association since 2000.
+Charlotte is a member of the Employment Lawyers Association.